ethansayre/columncatcher/README.md

 ## Known Problems
 * Progress bar does not stop spinning after a query is made.
 * Text for article viewer is hard to read.
+* Search button in the MainMenu component is broken.
+* DB is stored in Chrome's offline localStorage.
+Will move to Firebase's FireStore in the future.

 ## Getting Started